 What’s the Real Impact of Obesity?

 Earlier this month, the U.S. breathed a sigh of relief.
-Childhood obesity was on the decline in low-income preschoolers between 2008 and 2011 in 19 of 43 states and territories studied, according to the Centers of Disease Control and Prevention (CDC).
+Childhood obesity was on the decline in low-income preschoolers between 2008 and 2011 in 19 of 43 states and territories studied, according to the (CDC).
 While Masters' study in no way contradicts that progress, it does look at obesity in people at the other end of life.

 “The impact of obesity on U.S. mortality appears somewhat more serious than suggested by existing findings,” Masters said.